 - Expects a 200 response code from your server.

 - Expects a response from your server within 8 seconds or less.

 |responses||Responses||List of responses that Moveo should use to respond to the user|

 |output||dictionary||Key-value pairs that can be used to update user context variables|

 |texts||string||List of texts that should be used to reply|

 |size||string||Media size in bytes|

-You can use the Debug section within from the Try-it functionality to debug any issues that Moveo might have encountered when displaying your webhook responses.
+You can use the Debug section within from the Test functionality to debug any issues that Moveo might have encountered when displaying your webhook responses.